Cheapest car insurance in Arizona for a bad driving record

 Cheapest car insurance in Arizona with multiple tickets

-The cheapest insurer for drivers with multiple traffic tickets is Travelers, with rates averaging $2,183 or $182.
+Travelers is the cheapest car insurance company for drivers with multiple traffic tickets, with an average rate of $2,183 or $182.

 While one traffic ticket can affect car insurance rates, multiple tickets can significantly increase those rates.
 Failure to obey speed limits and traffic laws leads insurers to believe they will eventually have to pay claims due to risky driving.